aman-S25/url-shortner/README.md

 # URL SHORTENER

 This is a simple url shortening app made using node.js, express.js and mongoDB as database.
-It uses (nano id)[https://www.npmjs.com/package/nanoid] for generating short urls and "MongoClient" class for making connections to MongoDB.
+It uses "nano id" for generating short urls and "MongoClient" class for making connections to MongoDB.

 # Prerequisites